-(1) National, regional or local public authority;

-(2) Public equivalent body11, which means any legal body:

-(a) Established under public or private law for the specific purpose of meeting needs in the general interest12, not having an industrial or commercial character, and or subject to management supervision by those bodies, or having an administrative, managerial or supervisory board, more than half of whose members are appointed by the state, regional or local authorities or by other bodies governed by public law.
+- (1) National, regional or local public authority; - (2) Public equivalent body3, which means any legal body: - (a) Established under public or private law for the specific purpose of meeting needs in the general interest4, not having an industrial or commercial character, and - (b) Having legal personality, and

-- (b) Having legal personality, and - (c) Either financed, for the most part, by the state, or regional or local authorities, or other bodies governed by public law,

-(3) SME-s;

-(4) Private enterprises;

-11 Here, the "public equivalent body" means a "body governed by public law" as defined in Article 2, point 1 (4) of Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement.
+3 Here, the "public equivalent body" means a "body governed by public law" as defined in Article 2, point 1 (4) of Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement.

-12 "Needs in the general interest" are defined as needs which are satisfied otherwise than by the availability of goods and services in the marketplace and which, for reasons associated with the general interest, the State or Local Government chooses to provide itself or over which it wishes to retain a decisive influence.
+4 "Needs in the general interest" are defined as needs which are satisfied otherwise than by the availability of goods and services in the marketplace and which, for reasons associated with the general interest, the State or Local Government chooses to provide itself or over which it wishes to retain a decisive influence.
 Legal bodies, which have objectively taken responsibility for, and have since satisfied such needs, could also be considered fulfilling the above criterion.